Policies and Procedures

 Family Friendly and Work Life Balance

 The policy is for all employee of Inverclyde Council and provides a range of family friendly benefits to both parents and carers.

-Grievance Policy (SJC and teachers) and Appeals policy
+Grievance Policy and Appeals policy

 Health and Safety Policy

 This policy represents the continuing commitment by Inverclyde Council to improve standards of health and safety throughout its operation.

 This Protocol describes Inverclyde Council’s policy and procedures in relation to the sharing of information and data within Council functions and among the Council and its partner organisations.

 These procedures seek to provide managers with guidance on what steps to follow when looking to change the grade of an existing post and when creating a new job.

 These documents provide a common framework for dealing with responsibilities relating to pension and retirement.